How To Print On Transfer Paper For T-shirts? Learn From This Step-by-Step Guide

-- Don’t forget to reverse the image before printing in on your transfer paper
+- Don’t forget to reverse the image before printing it on your transfer paper

-- Make sure you print on the right side of the transfer paper (that is, the coated side)
+- Make sure you print on the correct side of the transfer paper (that is, the coated side)

 - Make sure you buy the correct paper, depending on the color of your fabric

 - Run a test print before you actually print on a transfer paper so that you can note and fix any issues with your artwork.

 Final Thoughts on How to Print on Transfer Paper